-The parties may, up until the closing statements, make written submissions as provided in the Practice Direction on filing of documents.
+The parties may, up until the closing statements, make written submissions as provided in the Practice Direction on filing of documents, and put before the Chamber any evidence that they consider conducive to ascertaining the truth.
 The Greffier of the Chamber shall sign such written submissions and indicate the date of receipt, and place them on the case file.